zulip/zulip/templates/zerver/help/mute-a-topic.md

 ## Muting a topic through the stream list

-1. Find the **Streams** section located on the left sidebar.In the stream list, click on the stream that the topic you want to mute belongs to.
+1. Find the **Streams** section located on the left sidebar.
+In the stream list, click on the stream that the topic you want to mute belongs to.
 Upon clicking on the stream, a dropdown with all the topics in the stream will appear.

 3. In the stream topics dropdown, hover over a topic to reveal a {!down-chevron.md!}
 To mute the topic, simply select the **Mute the topic (topic name)**